Updated: Nov 13, 2020

-To be honest, I don’t really want to engage with the outside world anymore.
+To be honest, sometimes I don’t want to engage with the outside world anymore.

 Because it’s too dang heavy.

-And each time I do engage it feels like bricks are piling up on my chest.
+And each time I do engage it feels like bricks are building up on my chest.

 I start to feel so negative and helpless.